Be their biggest champion

 Feelings & Relationships

 How your child shows emotions, plays, and interacts with others.
-This is also called social and emotional skills.
+This is called social-emotional skills.

 Talking & Understanding

-How your child listens follows directions, and understands.
-This is also called communication skills.
+How your child hears, listens, follows directions, and understands.
+This is called communication skills

 Thinking & Problem-Solving

 How your child figures things out and explores the world.
-This is also called cognitive skills.
+This is called cognitive skills.

 Moving & Growing Strong

-How your child grows, walks, crawls, runs and uses their hands.
-This is also called gross motor (walking) and fine motor (eating) skills.
+How your child moves and uses their hands.
+These are called gross and fine motor skills.

-Every child’s path is unique.
+Every child’s path is like nothing else in the world.
 Children usually grow and learn in a particular order but it doesn’t always happen at a constant speed.
 Think of milestones as building blocks.
 One skill needs to be in place before the next one starts.
 For example, most children learn to stand before they learn to walk.

 Why Track Milestones?